zProtect-Development/Documentation/docs/config.md

 ## Introduction

 zProtect uses the [YAML](https://en.wikipedia.org/wiki/YAML) data serialization language for configuring the behavior of the zProtect obfuscator.
-It is possible to hand-write the configuration file to upload on the web interface, however, you may wish to use the configurator tool in the zProtect dashboard area.
+It is possible to hand-write the configuration file to upload on the web interface, however, you may wish to modify the [example file](#example) or generate one using the [command line tool](./commandline.md).

 ## Value Types
 There are a few value types used in the zProtect configuration, which are listed below.